gerhardsletten/svgsprites/README.md

 # svgsprites

 Node js tool to generate sprites of both standard images and svg images.
-It is a modified version of [SpriteGen](https://npmjs.org/package/spritegen/) with code from [svg2png](https://npmjs.org/package/svg2png) witch first convert all svg-images to PNG before creating a sprite.png and sprite.css of all images.
+It is a modified version of [SpriteGen](https://npmjs.org/package/spritegen/) with code from [svg2png](https://npmjs.org/package/svg2png) which first convert all svg-images to PNG before creating a sprite.png and sprite.css of all images.

 ## Requirements